sinnerschrader/sinnerschrader-reboot/src/jobs/senior-product-designer-ux-ui-munich.md

   - "Implementation of UX/UI solutions: creation of information architecture, use cases, wireframes, layouts and prototypes"
   - Regular analysis and optimization of digital products and processes
-  - Functional responsibility and leadership of product designers (juniors and intermediates)
+  - Technical responsibility and leadership of product designers (juniors and intermediates)
   - Facilitation of workshops and presentations
 requirements: